techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-video-files-on-nubia-red-magic-8s-pro-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        In order to get back deleted videos on Nubia Red Magic 8S Pro no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        In order to get back deleted videos on Nubia Red Magic 8S Pro no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android Data Recovery is an expert on videos recovery of Android devices including Nubia Red Magic 8S Pro, which allows Android users to retrieve, store and preview all videos from your Nubia Red Magic 8S Pro or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>